 Request Forbearance if you are “Past Due” on Monthly Payments & Trying to Consolidate

-At Golden Financial Services when we help a client consolidate their federal student loans, if they are delinquent on monthly payments we suggest they request “90-days forbearance” to avoid getting their wages garnished.
+At Golden Financial Services, when we help a client consolidate their federal student loans, if they are delinquent on monthly payments, we suggest they request “90-days forbearance” to avoid getting their wages garnished.
 The forbearance gives us enough time to consolidate and get their loans paid off.
 And forbearance puts your past due balance back to $0.
-Just call your creditor and request 90-days forbearance due to “financial difficulty” and let them know that you are in the process of consolidating.
+Just call your creditor and request a 90-days forbearance due to “financial difficulty” and let them know that you are in the process of consolidating.

 How to stop wage garnishment on federal student loans if you received the wage garnishment 30-day notice